-Guasave: Leonel Chavez, helped by Jairo Gracia, had two weeks of gospel meetings here.
+Guasave: Jairo Gracia helped in two weeks of gospel meetings here.
 In Las Moras, a local believer donated clothes after an outdoor gospel meeting with excellent attendance.

 Hermosillo: Local believers worked hard together in well-attended children’s meetings in both halls in this large city.

 Obregon: Shad Kember and local believers are very grateful to Jesse Klein and Kevin Procopio as well as saints from the USA and Canada that came to help in the construction of the hall amid incredibly hot temperatures.
 Alberto Mendoza, a young brother from the assembly here, was helped by local believers during three weeks of encouraging children’s meetings.

 Xalapa: David Alves, Jr. and Timothy Turkington stopped here for a gospel meeting.
 The Stevensons took a van with people from Xalapa, including three unsaved women, to the Pachuca conference.
 One of these women made it known that she had returned from the conference troubled about her soul, and that night, she trusted Christ as her Savior.

 Ballymena: W. Martin and J. Fleck had three and a half weeks of gospel meetings in June in Carniny School.
 The meetings saw blessing in salvation.

 Ballynahinch, Co Down: The small assembly here is having gospel meetings with A. Davidson and S. Nelson.